aradzie/keybr.com/docs/translations_report.md

 * *Explain settings*
 * *Relative Accuracy*
 * *Hide explanations*
+* *Add repeating words:*
 * *Unlock a next key only when:*
 * *Sort letters in the order of keyboard keys*
 * *The previous keys are also above the target speed*
 * *This is a histogram of the accuracies of all users, and your...*
 * *You don’t have any accuracy streaks.
 Consider completing a l...*
-* *Repeat each word two times.
-Type a word for the first time t...*
+* *Repeat each word a number of times.
+Type a word for the firs...*
 * *See how accurate you type relative to other users.
 The highe...*
-* *Above are listed the longest continuous sequences of lessons...*
 * ...

 # Hebrew

-Translated: 402 messages, 4728 words
+Translated: 400 messages, 4697 words

-Untranslated: 26 messages, 426 words
+Untranslated: 28 messages, 456 words

 * *Alphabet:*
 * *Box cursor*